alexMCTeng/Stockify_final/README.md

 1. Users can login with Gmail.

-2. Add stocks into watchlist which will be stored in UserDefault.
+2. Add stocks into watchlist which will be stored in Firebase.

 3. When the targetd % change of price hit, a string to text sound notification will be played.